jayarbrul/jayarbrul/README.md

 - ✅ **State Management**: Using **Redux Toolkit** for scalable and efficient state management.
 - ✅ **Next.js**: Building full-stack applications with Next.js, leveraging SSR (Server-Side Rendering) and SSG (Static Site Generation).
 - ✅ **Component Libraries**: Integrating Material UI for elegant and consistent design systems.
+- ✅ **Use Supabase**:  Integration Supabase with Database, Auth, Storage, Real-time and Edge function.

 ### 🔧 Technologies I Use